ArtistBanda/Bread-and-Butter_Machine-Learning/README.md

 A Dense is one of the most simple layer which is used in Neural Networks.
 It requires the number of neurons (units) it will have along the activation function it will use.

+Flatten Layer

+A layer class which reduces the previous layers output (usually a conv layer) into a straight linear array of size (n, 1)

 Hidden Layers